papicella/app-sec-snyk-workshop-platform/README.md

 # Snyk Application Security Hands-On Workshop

-The following workshop is designed to to show how Snyk integrates into SCM systems like GitHub and performs various application security scans and what fix/remediation advice is given to secure you applications during the SDLC.
+The following workshop is designed to show how Snyk integrates into SCM systems like GitHub and performs various application security scans and what fix/remediation advice is given to secure you applications during the SDLC.

-THis covers four of the Sny Products as listed below:
+This covers four of the Sny Products as listed below:

 * Snyk Open Source
 * Snyk Code